CHRISSY-FRANKY/ALGEBRA-ENGINE/README.md

 ## Note to self 📝

 - Creating a model that categorizes inputs and selects the most appropriate functions using classification may be beneficial by offering an efficient approach towards the scalability of functions and techniques.

+## To Do ✔️

+- Create the Number class
+- Create the Fraction class